DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/UOM mapping.md

 - Specify the **indicator**/trading partner's value used to identify the **EDI Unit**

 ## Where used
-UOM mapping is assigned on the Customer, Vendor and Freight forwarder Trading partner's Options field called **UOM mapping**.
+UOM mapping is assigned on the Customer, Vendor and Freight forwarder Trading partner's Options field called **UOM**.

 ## Data entities:
 -	UOM mapping